 - Promoting a Sense of Accomplishment: When your student finishes a book, express how proud you are of the achievement and write a note of encouragement, in the interior, inviting input as your write.
 Present the book with enthusiasm, such as “You just earned your book!
 Congratulations!”

-Note: Volunteers always read with just one student at a time.
-The one-on-one approach is essential to the success of Read a Book, Earn a Book.
+Note: Our one-on-one approach is essential to the success of Read a Book, Earn a Book.

 Encouraging a Safe, Supportive Environment: